pdjr-signalk-plugins/ais-reporter/README.md

 running the command `./udp_listen.pl 12345' from your system's plugin installation folder.

+This minimal configuration will report the position of all vessels known to Signal K once every 5 minutes and static data once every 15 minutes.

 ### Plugin defaults

 As mentioned, the plugin uses some default property values and if we elaborate